marselgray/d3intro/README.md

 Unlike scales, these functions will draw the SVG elements for you.
 It’s good practice to store these generated elements inside a group so they can be moved and managed easily.

 You can use CSS to refine the outcome of your SVG shapes.
 The more cleaner a shape looks, the more resources is required to render it.

+### Refining the Axis and adding the Y Axis

+The ticks() function allows you to set a number of ticks an axis should have.
+The number will only be taken as a suggestion.

+The tickValues() function will allow you to completely control how many ticks are outputted along with the actual values themselves.
+D3 will take the time to space them out.

+The tickFormat() function will allow you to format the text that gets outputted for each tick.
+You are provided the data for each tick so you can manipulate it appropriately.